ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

-If the Client advertises the task, the Leader checks that the task ID indicated by the upload request matches the task ID derived from the DAP-Taskprov header value.
+If the Client advertises the task, the Leader checks that the task ID indicated by the upload request matches the task ID derived from the DAP-Taskprov header value as in {{dap-task-id}}.
 If the task ID does not match, then the Leader MUST abort with "unrecognizedTask".

 The Leader then decides whether to opt in to the task as described in
 {{provisioning-a-task}}.
 If it opts out, it MUST abort the upload request with